-- Protect and enhance wetlands listed on the Ramsar, Directory of Important Wetlands or Bioregionally Significant register. - Protect wetland sites of significance as listed on the Register of the National Estate. - Protect and enhance wetlands connected to High Value and

-Representative River Reaches (as defined in the River Health Strategy).
+- Protect and enhance wetlands listed on the Ramsar, Directory of Important Wetlands or Bioregionally Significant register. - Protect and enhance wetlands connected to High Value and Representative River Reaches (as defined in the River Health Strategy).

-- Protect wetlands with a high environmental value. - Protect wetland with a high social value. - Protect wetlands with a high economic value.
+- Protect wetlands with a high environmental value. - Protect wetlands with a high social value. - Protect wetlands with a high economic value.

-The priority wetland assets are listed below and represented in Figure 11 and Table 13:
+The priority wetland assets are listed below and represented in Figure 12 and Table 14: